Skip to content

 To ensure our solutions are effective, we survey a local area to understand factors that cause overflows to be used.
 We’ve surveyed Lyme Regis to help inform several projects aimed at reducing storm overflow use in the area.

 Keeping surface water from rainfall out of the main sewers will make it less likely we need to use storm overflows.
-We’re making a new surface water drainage so this water is separated from the flows that need full sewage treatment.
+We will be constructing a new surface water drainage network, so this water is separated from the flows that need full sewage treatment.

-To do this, we’ll dig trenches and lay new pipes under roads.
+To do this, we’ll dig trenches, lay new pipes under roads, and reconnect existing Gullies to the new network as required.
 This will help improve local water quality in rivers and the sea by reducing storm overflow use.
 It will also help to reduce flooding risk.

-Starting in November 2025, we’ll start work in:
+In November 2025, subject to highway permits, we’ll start work in:

 • Colway Lane